Hashtag Web3 Logo

 How to Build a Simple AMM on an L2 - Hashtag Web3 article cover

-The heart of a simple AMM is the constant product formula: x * y = k.
+The essence of a basic AMM is captured by the constant product formula: x * y = k.

-• x: The amount of Token A in the liquidity pool.
+• x: Represents the amount of Token A within the liquidity pool.

-• y: The amount of Token B in the liquidity pool.
+• y: Represents the amount of Token B within the liquidity pool.

-When a user wants to trade, they add some of Token A to the pool and remove some of Token B. To keep k constant, the price of the tokens changes based on the new ratio of x and y.
-This elegant formula is all we need to create a decentralized exchange.
+When a user initiates a trade, they contribute Token A to the pool while removing Token B. The price of the tokens adjusts based on the new proportions of x and y to maintain the constant value of k.
+This formula provides the foundation for creating a decentralized exchange.

-Let's outline the structure of our smart contract.
-We'll need two ERC-20 tokens to trade.
-For this example, let's assume we have two tokens, TokenA and TokenB.
+We will outline the architecture of our smart contract.
+For this example, we will use two ERC-20 tokens, TokenA and TokenB.

 // SPDX-License-Identifier: MIT